SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     In general, we recommend that you add commands to the `tasks.py` file as you move along in the course.

-6. Transfer your model file `model.py` into `src/<project_name>/model.py` file.
-When you call the script e.g.
+6. Transfer your model file `model.py` into the `src/<project_name>/model.py` file.
+When you call the script, e.g.

     ```bash
     python src/<project_name>/model.py
     ```

-    It should print out the model architecture and number of parameters of the model.
+    it should print out the model architecture and number of parameters in the model.

     ??? success "Solution"